cloudposse/terraform-aws-named-subnets/README.md

 ## Usage

-Simple example with private and public subnets in one Availability Zone:
+Simple example, with private and public subnets in one Availability Zone:

 ```hcl
 module "vpc" {